Mint Mobile is a prepaid cell phone carrier that launched in 2015.

 Yes, Mint Mobile supports both international calling and international data roaming.

-International data roaming is also available in a wide selection of countries.
+International data roaming is also available in over 180+ countries.

 Keep in mind that you can always grab an affordable international eSIM plan for better rates on data when traveling abroad.